-Sugar, spice and everything nice – of all the distinct flavours available to us, cinnamon is perhaps among the most striking.
+Sugar, spice, and everything nice – of all the distinct flavors available to us, cinnamon is perhaps among the most striking.

 It’s strong, with a wonderfully unique scent, and that’s sure to be as tempting to the animal kingdom as it is pet owners worldwide, With that in mind, many responsible dog owners want to be sure their pets don’t get to eat any of the many human style foods that prove toxic to them.

 So, can dogs eat cinnamon?
 They can – but as you’ll see from the below, it’s not altogether a recommended dietary staple.